-The subject project involves acquisition and renovation of an existing affordable apartment property in an established residential area of southern Union City.
-Nearby land uses include residential, industrial and commercial properties and wooded land.
+The subject project involves acquisition and rehabilitation of an existing, fully-occupied property on the Christian City campus in Union City.
+Nearby land uses include residential properties and undeveloped land.

 9. Map of Low-Income Rental Housing

 A map illustrating the location of low-income rental housing projects (Tax Credit and HUD Section 8) identified in the Site PMA is included on the following page.